Prepare Your Community

 Form a local Forest Pest Planning and Response Team—Team members will help implement and guide the plan, keep abreast of, coordinate and communicate information to residents.

 Brief the decision-makers—Meet with your community’s leadership and bring them up to speed on the issue.
 State staff can provide technical support with the latest information and strategy.
-Outreach resources for briefing decision makers are available in the Vermont Forest Pest Preparedness: Communications Toolkit (COMING SOON!).
+A two-page overview, Vermot Forest Pest Planning: Is your community prepared?, and other outreach resources for briefing decision makers on EAB and the planning process are available.

 Develop a timeline and who is responsible for writing the plan—$500 is available to high risk communities in Vermont to hire a consultant to write the plan.
 Apply for Vermont EAB Preparedness Plan Incentive.